ranga4all1/support-queue-assistant-rag/README.md

     - Response Time (Time Series)

 - Save dashboard by clicking on `save` icon.
 - Go to `Dashboard Settings`-> `JSON MOdel` and download/save contents to `dashboard.json` file.
-This can be used to import model as needed later or to include in docker Containerization.
+This can be used to import JSON model dashboard as needed later or to include in docker Containerization.

 ## Code